DevExpress/testcafe/README.md

 If you want to create a new TestCafe plugin, check out these Yeoman-based plugin generators:

 * The [browser provider plugin generator](https://www.npmjs.com/package/generator-testcafe-browser-provider) will help you create a [browser provider plugin](https://devexpress.github.io/testcafe/documentation/extending-testcafe/browser-provider-plugin/) with just a few lines of code.
-Browser provider plugins allow TestCafe to interface with in-house browser farms, custom cloud testing platforms, or just start your local browsers in a specific way.
+Browser provider plugins allow TestCafe to interface with in-house browser farms, access custom cloud testing platforms, or just start your local browsers in an unorthodox way.
 * The [reporter generator](https://www.npmjs.com/package/generator-testcafe-reporter) simplifies the process of [building a custom reporter](https://devexpress.github.io/testcafe/documentation/extending-testcafe/reporter-plugin/) with your own formatting and style.

-If you want to include your plugin in this repository’s README, [create a Github issue to notify us](https://github.com/DevExpress/testcafe/issues/new).
+If you want your plugin to be featured on this page, [notify our team](https://github.com/DevExpress/testcafe/issues/new) with a GitHub issue.

 Thank you to all the people who already contributed to TestCafe!